 Earth Overshoot Day is another symbol of how unsustainable the Western lifestyle is.
 “Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.”
 Leading to an ecological debt we can’t payback.

-Overshoot Day is set to land on 22nd August this year.
+Overshoot Day landed on 22nd August last year.
 Hardly an occasion to celebrate.

 As the graphic shows, the consumption habits of different countries aren’t the same.
 If we all lived like Indonesians Earth Overshoot Day would land on December 18th — meaning we’d be closer to living in a sustainable world.
 On the other hand, if everyone consumed at the same rate as Qatar we would exceed the Earths carrying capacity on February 11th.
 A terrifying prospect!